Keep Things Out in the Open (Part I)

 When you’re looking back over your life, the inconvenience of boundaries you established to protect against temptation will be overshadowed by the joy of having lived well.

 Still, you might be thinking, “Hey MJ, what if you have some intense issues to discuss that might illicit emotions (other than romantic passion) which you don’t want to display in public – emotions like anger, anxiety or sorrow?”
 We’ll address that next weekend as we continue this bit of FMU Date Night Advice.
-Stay tuned until then… and keep things out in the open.
+Stay tuned until then… and keep your dating life out in the open.

 DNA: It’s What’s For Dating